Polytype-Dependent Upconversion Photoluminescence in 3R-MoS2: Abstract

 \section{Abstract}

 Ferroelectric van der Waals materials offer switchable polarization states, yet optical readout of their stacking configurations remains challenging.
 Here, building on the resonant exciton-exciton annihilation (EEA) mechanism recently identified in 2H-phase TMDs, we report the first observation of upconversion photoluminescence (UPL) in rhombohedral MoS$_2$ and demonstrate that this many-body process is strongly polytype-dependent.
 Using low-temperature spectroscopy, we observe anti-Stokes emission with superlinear power dependence characteristic of EEA.
 Beyond serving as an accurate layer-number sensor due to discrete bandgap variations, UPL provides a sensitive probe of stacking order across thicknesses.
-Trilayer ABA and BAB polytypes, which remain indistinguishable by surface potential measurements and second harmonic generation, exhibit markedly different UPL intensities, and this sensitivity persists in thicker samples where multiple configurations coexist.
-First-principles calculations attribute this polytype dependence to modulation of the $\Gamma$-point conduction manifold, which controls energy-matching conditions for the annihilation process.
+The two neutral trilayer polytypes, which remain indistinguishable by surface potential measurements and second harmonic generation, exhibit markedly different UPL intensities.
+This sensitivity persists in thicker samples where multiple configurations coexist.
+First-principles calculations suggest that the intensity contrast originates primarily from the layer confinement of the annihilating excitons, while energy matching to the $\Gamma$ final-state manifold provides additional intensity selectivity.
 Power-dependent spectroscopy further disentangles two distinct annihilation channels originating from different dark exciton valleys, identified through their contrasting intensity scaling and opposite density-induced energy shifts.
 Crucially, the annihilation process doubles the energy separation of nearly degenerate dark excitons while converting their weak emission into bright signal, providing experimental access to valley-specific responses that are obscured in direct dark-exciton spectroscopy.
 Our findings demonstrate that ferroelectric configurations provide a new degree of freedom for controlling nonlinear optical processes, with implications for all-optical ferroelectric readout and electrically switchable wavelength conversion in two-dimensional materials.